 Example.
 Your employer gives you stock for services performed under the condition that you will have to return the stock unless you complete 5 years of service.
+The stock is under a substantial risk of forfeiture and is not substantially vested when you receive it.
 You need not report any income until you have completed the 5 years of service that satisfy the condition.